UANATACA/ONESHOT-REPO/oneshot_gui.md

 <div style="text-align: justify">
-In a common One-Shot Signature service, an OTP (One-Time Password) code is sent by sms to the end user directly from Uanataca services.
-The OTP verification is used to activate the issuing of single-use digital signature certificate and the usage of it to sign the signature request documents.
+In a common One-Shot Signature service, an OTP (One-Time Password) code is sent via SMS to the end user, directly from Uanataca services.
+The OTP verification method is used to trigger the issuance of the single-use digital signature certificate, which is inmediately used to sign the request associated documents e.g. the service contract.
 <br></br>
 One-Shot Signature can use other external authentication methods instead of Uanataca SMS.
 This alternative methods are subjected to approval.
 <br></br>